The UX Toolbox - Accessibility

 1. Inclusive design strategy

-The aim of an inclusive design strategy is to embed accessibility practice into your business processes so that accessibility becomes part of the “business as usual” approach rather than a stand-alone and more expensive initiative.
-The strategy explores at the vision guiding the inclusive design process (the “why”), the activities that need to be undertaken in order to deliver the vision (the “how”), and the teams that will be responsible for the delivery (the “who”).
+An inclusive design strategy embeds accessibility practices into your business processes so that accessibility becomes part of a “business as usual” approach rather than a stand-alone and expensive initiative.
+The strategy is based on the vision guiding the inclusive design process (the “why”), the activities that need to be undertaken to deliver the vision (the “how”), and the teams that will be responsible for the delivery (the “who”).

-When User Vision’s accessibility experts work with clients to develop an inclusive design strategy, we bring in stakeholders from across the organisation, from senior leadership down, undertaking a series of collaborative workshops to explore and drive out the strategy.
+When User Vision’s accessibility experts work with clients to develop an inclusive design strategy, we bring in stakeholders from across the organisation toundertake a series of collaborative workshops to create an effective strategy.
+As part of this we can evaluate your organisation’s accessibility maturity and provide recommendations to increase the governance and management of accessibility across all projects.

 Accessibility audits evaluate products and services using various means, from automated accessibility tools through to manual code checks and using assistive technology such as screen readers, magnifiers and adaptive switches.
-Using these various methods helps identify the issues, describe who will be affected by them and devise the best solutions, helping organisations to achieve their accessibility goals, and complying with the W3C’s Web Content Accessibility Guidelines 2.1 and internal organisational guidelines.
+Using these various methods, weidentify the issues, describe who will be affected by them and devise the best solutions.
+This helps organisations to achieve their accessibility goals, and comply with the W3C’s Web Content Accessibility Guidelines 2.2 and internal organisational guidelines.

 3. User testing

-Accessibility is not just about creating accessible code, but rather ensuring that products and services and usable by all users, irrespective of any disabilities they may have.
-No matter how well you comply with technical guidelines, testing with people who have various disabilities always provides the most useful insights and ensures the site, software or mobile app is truly inclusive.
+Accessibility is not just about creating accessible code, but rather ensuring that products and services are usable by all users, irrespective of any disabilities they may have.
+No matter how well you comply with technical guidelines, testing with people who have various disabilities always provides useful insights and ensures the site, software or mobile app is truly inclusive.

 The process largely follows the same approach as usability testing, but incorporates the use of various assistive technologies.
-When the team at User Vision undertake accessibility testing, they draw from extensive experience and a diverse database of users to test with a variety of physical and cognitive impairments, providing the widest possible assessment, as shown in our work for Emirates, Student Loans Company, and Sainsbury's Bank.
+When the team at User Vision undertake accessibility testing, they draw from extensive experience and our diverse database of users to test with a variety of physical and cognitive impairments.
+This provides the widest possible assessment, as shown in our work for Emirates, Student Loans Company, and Sainsbury's Bank.

 4. Training & development